How to fix frozen Mac

 Although Macs are fairly secure, they are not guaranteed to be immune to viruses.
 Malware or virus infections can sometimes cause unusual behavior on your Mac, including freezing.

-FIX: Check your system with CleanMyMac X. Navigate to Malware Removal and click Scan.
-If CleanMyMac X finds malicious files, remove them immediately.
+FIX: Check your system with CleanMyMac.
+Navigate to the Protection tool and click Scan.
+If CleanMyMac finds malicious files, remove them immediately.

 How to retrieve lost data after a freezing issue